 Meda, who has been with the UH Mānoa women’s studies department since 1986, and her husband Ian Lind have established the Chesney-Lind Women’s Studies Endowed Scholarship.
+They have also included funding for the endowment in their estate plans giving it an extra boost.
 It is the first endowed scholarship for the women’s studies department.

 “In the classroom, women report serious problems with being picked on, bullied, isolated and not treated fairly, enough to motivate them to select this major,” says Meda.